Desmond Chute: Priest in Italy

 Chute's studies to become a priest were interrupted by bouts of tuberculosis.
 He was ordained priest on 25 September 1927, at Downside School.
 He then moved for his health to Rapallo, Italy.

 There Chute knew Ezra Pound, Olga Rudge, and the Tigullian Circle musical society they promoted.
 He also knew Max Beerbohm.
 He had English visitors, including at Christmas 1936 the Gills, and Christopher Dawson and his wife.
 He did work for the Apostleship of the Sea at Genoa, which had papal recognition.

 Chute tutored Mary de Rachewiltz, Pound's daughter with Olga Rudge.
 This was during the period 1941 to 1943, and Mary gave an account of him in her memoirs:

 Thin and very tall, a long, pale face, with lots of hair and a beard (dyed red), melodramatically stretched out on couches with layers of capes and blankets and three kinds of curtains at the windows that had to be drawn at the least change of light outside, a series of eyeglasses and eyeshades and reading lamps.
 His health was poor, his eyesight very delicate.

-Another accoount, by the physician Pietro Berri:
+Another account, by the physician Pietro Berri: